-The Greater Buffalo United Accountable Care Organization (GBUACO) is the first Medicaid ACO in the established in New York state.
+The Greater Buffalo United Accountable Care Organization (GBUACO) is the first Medicaid accountable care organization (ACO) established in New York state.
 GBUACO is a pioneer in the movement from a treatment system – a system that responds when someone is ill – to a prevention system that focuses on keeping people healthy.

 Some of the health metrics used to measure quality in a Medicaid accountable care organization include:

 - Sexually transmitted infection (STI or STD) screening rates

 - Emergency room usage

 Value-based Payment Model

 A Medicaid ACO’s web of professionals is compensated under a value-based payment (VBP) system.
 Under VBP, providers are incentivized for keeping their patients healthy.
 Through care coordination, costly duplicative medical tests are reduced.
 The value-based payment system is all about value not volume; quality not quantity.
 Under VBP shared savings, total spending is compared with a target: if the organization’s spending is below the target, it can share some of the difference as a bonus.

 GBUACO member providers are eligible for bonuses/shared savings when they deliver care more efficiently as measured by specific metrics, for example:

 - Patient satisfaction ratings